MPH Concentration in Health Systems Management

 GHSD 6780 Information Systems (3)

-The Department of Global Health Systems and Development requires students to successfully pass a culminating exam, the public health analysis, or thesis in order to complete the culminating experience graduation requirement.
+The Department of Global Health Management and Policy requires students to successfully pass a culminating exam, the public health analysis, or thesis in order to complete the culminating experience graduation requirement.

 - Comprehensive Exam: The comprehensive exam is developed by the school (Part A: which will test the student's knowledge of the core course material) and the department (Part B: which will test the student's knowledge in the major areas represented by the concentration core courses).
 Part B of the exam will be prepared by faculty representing each concentration, so that students will only sit for their concentration's exam.
 This exam will be given only three times each year and it is the student's responsibility to be present in New Orleans to take the exam on the given day.
 Students must arrange their schedules accordingly.